mkapur/mkapur.github.io/content/talk/kapur_genex/index.md

 ---
 title: Maia S Kapur General Exam, 02 June 2020
-summary: Overview of Committee-Approved Doctoral Dissertation Proposal
+summary: Overview of Doctoral Dissertation Proposal

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.